RiritoNinigaya/CMDFix/README.md

 # CMDFix
-It is Fix to preventing Crash on DLL File!!!
+It is Fix to preventing Crash on DLL Source Code File!!!
 Enjoy!!!